iFR-OFC/Sequential-SOS-Nonlinear-Control/README.md

 It contains the case studies for different analysis and control problems.

 ### Requirements and Setup
-The example package itself does not not need to be installed.
-Only a [stable version](https://github.com/ifr-acso/casos/releases/latest) of CaΣoS, [MOSEK](https://www.mosek.com/downloads/) v11.1 is needed and CasADi v3.6.7 are required.

   1. Download or clone [CaΣoS v1.0.0](https://github.com/iFR-OFC/casos/releases/tag/v1.0.0 )
   2. Download CasADi v3.6.7 and add it to your Matlab path.